vueonrails/vueonrails/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Book

+Richard LaFranchi and I are writing a book on Vue on rails.
+If you are interested to be one of the early reviewers of our drafts, please email me.

 ## Contact

 📮 Bryan Lim ytbryan@gmail.com